Obafemi-Jinadu/Diffusion-models-re-implementations/README.md

 ```
 samples.ipynb
 ```
+# Note:
+`forward_process.py` just shows forward process on a single image it just helped me learn and practically visualize what was happening in the forward diffusion process, the code is unoptimized for `batch_size>1`.
+The optimized code has been written in `train.py`.

 ## Observations/Takeaways & TODOs
 - As stated by the authors of the paper [Improved DDPM](https://arxiv.org/abs/2102.09672) [2], while linear noise schedule generally works well for high resolution images, this is not the case for low resolution images like a 64 X 64.
 The end of the forward process is too noisy.
 This is seen in the results of images generated with T = 1,000 (figure 2).
 This is why the T was reduced from 1,000 to 300.
 The cosine scheduler will be explored at T = 1,000.